Amazon’s dominance comes at a high cost

 History has repeated itself for Amazon.

-Following a series of strong quarterly results, Amazon has yet again shrugged off Wall Street's expectations and posted an unexpectedly low profit on Thursday.
-The clear culprit was -- yet again -- the company's penchant for shoveling billions more dollars into its businesses to amp up their growth.
+Following a series of strong quarterly results, the company has yet again shrugged off Wall Street's expectations and posted an unexpectedly low profit.
+The clear culprit was -- yet again -- Amazon's penchant for shoveling billions more dollars into its businesses to amp up their growth.

-The drop in profit was perhaps even more surprising because Amazon's revenue keeps surging, with sales reaching $38 billion, up 25 percent from a year ago, outpacing Wall Street's predictions, according to Yahoo Finance.
+The drop in profit was perhaps even more surprising because Amazon's revenue keeps surging.
+Sales reached $38 billion, up 25 percent from a year ago and outpacing Wall Street's predictions, according to Yahoo Finance.

 Investors weren't all that rattled by the weaker profit, sending Amazon's shares down just 2 percent after hours.
 Neither was Amazon finance chief Brian Olsavsky on a call with reporters Thursday.

-"We've been very transparent that we are continue to invest in businesses that have … four great characteristics: customers love them, they can grow to be large, they have strong financial returns and they are durable and can last for decades," he said, mentioning higher spending in Amazon's video service, Echo devices and warehouses.
+"We've been very transparent that we are continuing to invest in businesses that have … four great characteristics: Customers love them, they can grow to be large, they have strong financial returns, and they are durable and can last for decades," he said, mentioning higher spending on Amazon's video service, its Echo devices and its warehouses.

-But, central questions about Amazon that have persisted for years have been whether all that investing is sustainable and if its bets into different businesses are worth the trouble.
+But central questions about Amazon have persisted for years: Is all that investing sustainable?
+And are the company's bets on different businesses worth the trouble?

-So far, this strategy seems to be working quite well for the company, as it grows much faster than competing retailers, who have been struggling to keep up.
-To top off Amazon's recent strength, CEO and founder Jeff Bezos was even crowned the world's richest person by both Forbes and Bloomberg on Thursday, after Amazon's stock rose ahead of the earnings report.
+So far, Amazon's strategy seems to be working quite well for the company.
+It grows much faster than competing retailers, who've been struggling to keep up.
+To top off Amazon's recent strength, on Thursday founder and CEO Jeff Bezos was even briefly crowned the world's richest person by both Forbes and Bloomberg, after Amazon's stock rose ahead of the earnings report.
 Bezos is now worth roughly $90 billion, narrowly outpacing Bill Gates' fortune today.

 Amazon said it may post a loss in its typically slower third quarter, even as sales should keep rising at 20 percent or more.